 Arizona's Extreme Heat

 Last summer was Arizona’s hottest and deadliest one to date.
-We saw 54 days with temperatures at or above 110 degrees, and we had the longest streak of 110+ degree days31 days straight.
+We saw 54 days with temperatures at or above 110 degrees, and we had the longest streak of 110+ degree days—31 days straight.
 This extreme heat puts lives at risk, particularly among low-income and homeless populations.
-In 2023 Maricopa County lost 645 people to heat related deaths
+In 2023 Maricopa County lost 645 people to heat related deaths.

-This is why I’ve called on the Federal Government to increase the dollars that individuals can receive through the Low Income Home Energy Assistance Program (LIHEAP).
+I’ve called on the Federal Government to increase the dollars that individuals can receive through the Low Income Home Energy Assistance Program (LIHEAP).
 LIHEAP is a federal funding program that helps states and local governments offer assistance to low-income families to heat and cool their homes.
 Here in Arizona, that can mean anything from utility assistance to emergency repairs for air conditioners during extreme heat waves.

 LIHEAP is already helping families in our state, but there needs to be more aid on the table.
 That is why I cosponsored the Extreme Heat Emergency Act, a bipartisan bill that will add Extreme Heat to FEMA’s list of major disaster qualifying events.